-Do note, the overall profit is calculated considering that you are trading with Zerodha, the overall profitability would shrink remarkably if you are scalping with an expensive brokerage rates.
+The overall profit is calculated considering that you are trading with Zerodha, the overall profitability would shrink remarkably if you are scalping with expensive brokerage rates.
 Containing transaction charges is one of the keys to successful scalping.

-A scalper is a highly focused trader with a sharp sense for price.
-He utilizes highly precise charts such with 1 minute and 5 minute timeframe to make his trading decisions.
+A scalper is a highly focused trader with a sharp sense for the price.
+He utilizes exact charts such with 1 minute and 5-minute timeframe to make his trading decisions.
 A successful scalper executes many such trades within the day.
-His objective is simple – large quantity trade with an intention to hold for a few minutes.
+His objective is simple – large quantity trade intending to hold for a few minutes.
 He intends to profit from the small moves in the stock.

 If you aspire to be a scalper, here are few guidelines –

-- Do remember the checklist we have mentioned but do not expect all the checklist items to comply as the trade duration is very low
+- Remember the checklist we have mentioned but do not expect all the checklist items to comply as the trade duration is very low.

 - Have an effective risk management system – be really quick to book a loss if need be